Sodom & Gomorrah: Example of Judgment

 6. The material of these city formations is calcium sulfate, which is what limestone and sulfur become when heated.

-7. The choice building material in Israel is limestone, so these cities fit the scientific evidence as well.
+7. The primary building material in Israel is limestone, so these cities also fit the scientific evidence.

-8. There is a lot of charcoal layers found in the strata of these cities.
+8. There are many charcoal layers found in the strata of these cities.

-9. The amount of ash, charcoal, and calcium sulfate reveal overwhelming evidence of extreme heat in these cities.
+9. The amount of ash, charcoal, and calcium sulfate reveals overwhelming evidence of extreme heat in these cities.

 10. There is also no geothermal activity in these areas to explain the ash, charcoal, and calcium sulfate.

-11. In addition, there are many unexplained shapes in these areas that look like buildings, Sphinxes, pyramids, and palaces.
+11. Many unexplained shapes in these areas look like buildings, sphinxes, pyramids, and palaces.

 Genesis 13:10: Lot lifted up his eyes and saw all the valley of the Jordan, that it was well watered everywhere—this was before the Lord destroyed Sodom and Gomorrah—like the garden of the Lord, like the land of Egypt as you go to Zoar [Zoar has been identified as being south of Sodom and Gomorrah].